syncfusion-content/uwp-docs/uwp/DataGrid/Localization.md

 {% endtabs %}

-To localize the SfDataGrid based on [CurrentUICulture](https://msdn.microsoft.com/en-us/library/system.globalization.cultureinfo.currentuiculture.aspx)  using .resw files, follow the below steps.
+To localize the Data Grid based on [CurrentUICulture](https://msdn.microsoft.com/en-us/library/system.globalization.cultureinfo.currentuiculture.aspx)  using .resw files, follow the below steps.

 1. Right-click on the project, select **Add** and then **NewItem**.